-- 2. In the proceedings introduced by the Marshall Islands against Pakistan, the Court has reached the conclusion that it does not have jurisdiction in the absence of a legal dispute between the Parties prior to the filing of the Application.
-According to its reasoning: - (a) the Marshall Islands and Pakistan do not have clearly opposing views as to the existence of an obligation under customary international law to negotiate with a view to nuclear disarmament at an early date, or as to the compliance of the Respondent's conduct with the potential obligations incumbent upon it; - (b) the dispute should have existed on the date on which the proceedings were instituted by the Applicant, a cut-off date which renders irrelevant the exchanges witnessed by the Court; - (c) the Court's tendency to show flexibility and pragmatism when faced with reparable procedural defects has no place in this case.
+- 2. In the proceedings introduced by the Marshall Islands against the United Kingdom, the Court has reached the conclusion that it does not have jurisdiction in the absence of a legal dispute between the Parties prior to the filing of the Application.
+According to its reasoning: - (a) it is not evident that the Marshall Islands and the United Kingdom hold clearly opposite views; - (b) this is especially so if the alleged dispute between them must exist at the date on which the Marshall Islands' Application was filed; - (c) the Court's tendency to show a large degree of flexibility when faced with procedural defects has no place in this case.

 - 3. It has long been the practice of the Court to lay down the details of its procedure for determining the existence of a justiciable dispute.
 It repeated this practice just recently in the case concerning Alleged Violations of Sovereign Rights and Maritime Spaces in the Caribbean Sea (Nicaragua v.
 Colombia).
 Thus we know that the salient criterion is the making of a claim by one party to which the other party is positively opposed.
 We also know that the date to be taken into account in verifying the existence of a clear opposition of views between the two parties is that on which the application is submitted to the Court.
 Finally, we know that the existence of a dispute is a matter for "objective" determination by the Court: the matter is one of substance, not of form.
 Indeed, the Court itself summarized its jurisprudence as follows, in the above-mentioned case: - "50.
 The existence of a dispute between the parties is a condition of the Court's jurisdiction.
 Such a dispute, according to the established case law of the Court, is 'a disagreement on a point of law or fact, a conflict of legal views or of interests between two persons' (Mavrommatis Palestine Concessions, Judgment No. 2, 1924, P.C.I.J., Series A, No. 2, p.
-11; see also Application of the International Convention on the Elimination of All Forms of Racial Discrimination
+11; see also Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.

-(Georgia v.
 Russian Federation), Preliminary Objections, Judgment, I.C.J.
 Reports 2011 (I), p.
 84, para.
 30).
 'It must be shown that the claim of one party is positively opposed by the other.'
 (South West Africa (Ethiopia v.
 South Africa; Liberia v.
 South Africa), Preliminary Objections, Judgment, I.C.J.
 Reports 1962, p.
 328.)
 It does not matter which one of them advances a claim and which one opposes it.
 What matters is that 'the two sides hold clearly opposite views concerning the question of the performance or non-performance of certain' international obligations (Interpretation of Peace Treaties with Bulgaria, Hungary and Romania, First Phase, Advisory Opinion, I.C.J.
 Reports 1950, p.
 74).